vanda/etc-docs/notebooks/ai-explorations/challenges/museum/8-object-image-labelling.md

 For much research on this problem the following:

+  * Image classification
-  * 2-image-classification
+  * Image labelling
-  * 3-image-labelling
+  * Image captioning
-  * 4-image-caption
+  * Image descriptions

 are all considered the same issue, namely the generation of a certain length of text based on an image, and they vary only in the length of text generated.